dingaining/551project/README.md

 OR:

-(3-2) open localhost:5000 with browser, it will show login.html. login with the eeid of employee.
+(3-2) for user: open localhost:5000 with browser, it will show login.html. login with the eeid of employee.
 The employee who is Vice President for Human Resources department and Corporate Unit(eg. EEID: E04795) with password of "password" is the administrator with permission to CREATE, UPDATE, READ and DELETE.
 Other EEIDs(eg. E04105) with password of "password" are the users with permission to READ.
 After log in, it will jump to corresponding page: admin_page.html(http://localhost:5000/admin) or page.html(http://localhost:5000/user).
 Without login, user cannot directly access these urls and will jump to login page if trying to directly access.

 (4-1) For administrator, it has 4 buttons: